parcel-bundler/website/src/features/node-emulation.md

 ## 🕳️ Polyfilling & Excluding Builtin Node Modules

 When (or more likely a dependency) importing packages such as `crypto`, `fs` or `process`, Parcel will either automatically use one of the listed polyfills and otherwise exclude that module.
-You can use [the `alises` field in your `package.json`](/getting-started/module-resolution/#aliases)
+You can use [the `aliases` field in your `package.json`](/features/module-resolution/#aliases)

 | native module | npm replacement            | native module  | npm replacement      |
 | ------------- | -------------------------- | -------------- | -------------------- |